Crazy Horse: Memorial sculpture

-Crazy Horse is commemorated by the incomplete Crazy Horse Memorial in the Black Hills of South Dakota, near the town of Berne.
-Like the nearby Mount Rushmore National Memorial, it is a monument carved out of a mountainside.
-The sculpture was begun by Polish-American sculptor Korczak Ziółkowski, who had worked under Gutzon Borglum on Mount Rushmore, in 1948.
-Plans call for the completed monument to be 641 ft wide and 563 ft high.
+Crazy Horse is commemorated by the incomplete Crazy Horse Memorial in the Black Hills of South Dakota, near the town of Berne—a monument carved from a mountainside, as is the nearby Mount Rushmore National Memorial.
+The sculpture was begun in 1948 by Polish-American sculptor Korczak Ziółkowski, who had previously worked under Gutzon Borglum on Mount Rushmore; upon completion, it will measure 641 ft wide and 563 ft high, making it the largest sculpture in the world.
+Ziółkowski undertook the project at the invitation of Lakota chief Henry Standing Bear, who sought a monument demonstrating that the Native nations also have their heroes; the memorial is funded entirely by private donations, with no federal assistance, and has no target completion date.
+The 87-foot head of Crazy Horse was completed and dedicated in 1998.